Parta/smallbackendproject/README.md

 - Make sure your repository is publicly accessible

+Frontend:
+- A login page with a basic validation of email and password

+- A successful login will navigate us to another page.

+- This page will display the data given to us by the endpoint using a

+- graph you will code using the d3.js library.

+- A working logout button.

 Question:
 ======================================
 - Can you please justify your choice about the database, the data structure and application?

 - If you don't have to use the library FriendsOfSymfony or even Symfony, Which framework/library you will use to make the test and why?

+Frontend:
+- Explain the reason behind your choice of graph

+- Explain your method for validating input fields for the login

 Evaluation:
 ======================================